Create a new DirectX Windows Store app

-Although not required for game or graphics app development with DirectX 11.1, Visual Studio 2012 makes development easier and more effective if you are new to the platform.
+Although it's not required for game or graphics app development with DirectX 11.2, Visual Studio 2013 makes development easier and more effective if you are new to the Windows 8 platform.
 It provides templates for many kinds of Windows Store apps, including DirectX apps (like games), and has a fully-integrated, basic debugging and app deployment environment.
-Here we step you quickly through the process of creating a new Windows Store app with Microsoft DirectX in Visual Studio 2012.

 In this section, you learn:

 - How to create a new project for Windows Store Direct3D apps in Visual Studio 2013

 - How to simplify your initial game or graphics app development by using sample code provided by Microsoft

 To get started, create a new Direct3D app project using the C++ language.
 Currently, only native C++ is supported for Direct3D apps.
 Visual Studio 2013 includes a template for DirectX Windows Store apps that gives you a head start in developing for Direct3D.
 The template provides the basic view provider infrastructure and window support, and references to all the necessary headers and components.

 To create a new Windows Store Direct3D app project

 - Select File > New Project.
 The New Project dialog box opens.

 - In the Installed > Templates pane, select Visual C++.